maxlhElaia/vc_exec_assistant/README.md

 On top of this we have services.
 Services can create signals, i.e. monitor a specific company.
 They also react on signals and propose course of action (agents).
+Finally, the signals with the agentic actions get pushed back into the CRM.

 ![architecture diagram](.github/architecture.png)